maxensas/xiletrade/README.md

 Exemple in-game beast : https://i.imgur.com/m6WHzOV.png

-### Usage :
+### Usage / Define your own shortcuts :
-* To configure or close the program, use right click on system tray icon (shortcuts on settings).
+* To configure or close the program, use right click on system tray icon.

 ### Shortcuts NOT customizables :
 * You can drag main window where you want on your screen for next price checks, it save X,Y position. (default position after restart)